 cache-status: peakhour.io; fwd=uri-miss; key="https://example.com/what-is-new.html"; secondary-key="encoding::br"; stored; ttl=31536000

-You can notice the key being the scheme://host/path and the secondary-key being the encoding served by the origin.
+Here, the key is the scheme://host/path and the secondary-key is the encoding served by the origin.

 What's in it for me?

-By understanding cache-keys, and how they are constructed, a web application can tailor its responses to better utilise a cache.
-There are simple options for fine-tuning the handling of cache keys to provide a great user experience and high cache hit rates.
+By understanding cache keys and how they are constructed, a web application can tailor its responses to better utilise a cache.
+The configuration options give you direct control for fine-tuning cache-key handling, improving user experience and cache hit rates.